HiRoFa/spidermonkey_runtime/README.md

 So a second goal is to make implementing a fast and efficient integration doable for the uninitiated, the most common tasks you do with the engine should be doable with the utils in this package and working examples should be provided in the test modules.

-The reason I chose Spidermonkey as the engine is that I've been dealing with less modern engines in my java projects and not being able to use the latest and greatest ECMA-script features becomes quite disappointing at times.
+The reason I chose SpiderMonkey as the engine is that I've been dealing with less modern engines in my java projects and not being able to use the latest and greatest ECMA-script features becomes quite disappointing at times.

-## 0.1 goals
+## 0.1 Goals

 * [x] Get a grip on when to use rooted values (Handle) and when to use Values (JSVal)
 * [x] Easy loading script files
 * [x] Error handling (get ES errors in rust with filename/linenumber etc)
-* [x] Adding rust function to the engine so they are callable from ECMA-Script
+* [x] Adding rust function to the engine, so they are callable from ECMA-Script
   * [x] Blocking
   * [x] Non-blocking (returns a Promise in script)
 * [x] Easy way to call ECMA-Script functions from rust
   * [x] By name (run_global_function())
   * [x] By object name and name (myObj.doSomething())
   * [x] Passing params from rust
-* [x] Getting data from engine as primitives or Vecs and Maps
+* [x] Getting data from the engine as primitives or Vecs and Maps
   * [x] Primitives
   * [x] Objects from and to Maps
   * [x] Arrays as Vecs
-* [x] Working console (logging)
+* [x] A working console (logging)
 * [x] Working Promises in Script
 * [x] Waiting for Promises from rust
 * [x] import/export statement support